benbalter/benbalter.github.com/_posts/2023-01-10-manage-like-an-engineer.md

 One common way engineering teams capture important decisions is through [an architecture decision record (ADR)](https://github.com/joelparkerhenderson/architecture-decision-record).
 ADRs capture not just the decision, but also its context and consequences, and do so in a way that allows stakeholders to deeply participate in the process.
 In short, the person responsible for a decision writes out their proposal in long form prose, and submits it for discussion and refinement by stakeholders before it is ultimately merged to memorialize the decisions.

 While ADRs are intended for engineering decisions, the format and rigour of documentation and process can be adapted to any type of impactful or long-lived decision, especially management decisions with broad impact.
 That's not to say that management decision records democratize or crowd source management.
-Rather it formalizes and makes transparent the socializing process that already happens in the course of making such management decisions.
+Rather it formalizes and makes transparent the socializing process that already happens during making such management decisions.

 ### Automate all the things

-Better still, since GitHub is an extensible platform, automation of day-to-day issue management can be "cheap" to implement via shared GitHub actions.
+Better still, since GitHub is an extensible platform, automation of day-to-day issue management can be "cheap" to implement via shared GitHub Actions.
 If a given OKR hasn't received an update in a while, we use Actions to nudge the responsible individual.
 When status updates come in as issue comments on a regular cadence, Actions updates the project board so that the health of all our OKRs can be seen in a single view.
 We even use Actions to automate issue creation at the kick off of the planning cycle, or to have regular meeting and 1:1 agendas created each week.[^9]

 ## Conclusion